-If you are part of a company looking to manage documentation across multiple types of output – print, web, mobile, etc. you may be wondering what some of the benefits of using MadCap Flare are.
-This blog post is intended to give you a high-level overview of some of the benefits of using Flare.
-One of the first and foremost is single sourcing.
-Single sourcing enables the creation of multiple types of documentation from a single source.
-Flare does this through the use of topic-based content where each topic gets its own file and the resulting documentation is a compilation of all of these topics into chapters, pages, web output, or whatever form the output requires.
-In other programs, such as Microsoft Word, the entire document would be one large, unwieldy file sometimes hundreds of pages long.
+Flare excels at single sourcing, creating multiple types of documentation from a single source.
+Flare does this through the use of topic-based content.
+Each topic gets its own file and the resulting documentation is a compilation of all of these topics into chapters, pages, web output, or whatever form the output requires.
+In other programs, such as Microsoft Word, the entire document is one large, unwieldy file sometimes hundreds of pages long.

-Single sourcing allows you to reuse topics, tables, images, lists, and other content across multiple uses of that content ensuring consistency in wording from one output to another.
-It also minimizes the chance a document is missed when information is updated since it has all been done at the topic or snippet level – update it once and it is updated in every output that uses that topic or snippet.
-Flare allows the author to control what content shows up in which output down to the line by setting conditions for it to appear in only print, web, or mobile output – or by conditioning pieces of content to show in Project A but not Project B (for example, a quick guide vs. an installation manual).
+Single sourcing allows you to reuse topics, tables, images, lists, and other content across multiple uses of that content, ensuring consistency in wording from one output to another.
+It also minimizes the chance of missing a document when information is updated.
+Flare updates the information at the topic or snippet level.
+Change it once every output that uses that topic or snippet is updated.
+The author can control what content shows up in which output down to the line by setting conditions for it to appear in only print, web, or mobile output – or by conditioning pieces of content to show in Project A but not Project B. For example, information needed for an installation manual is not all needed for a quick guide.

-Another benefit is variables.
-In Flare, variables allow you to automatically control things such as the capitalization of any terminology or product names so it isn’t capitalized in one place and lowercase in another (e.g., BrandName vs. Brandname).
-Where variables really shine, however, is for uses such as quickly changing any version numbers mentioned – change the variable once and every usage in every output that uses the variable is updated.
-You can also use variables to hold contact information so any updates to contact information are automatically made.
+In Flare, variables allow you to automatically control elements such as the capitalization of any terminology or product names, avoiding inconsistencies (e.g., BrandName vs. Brandname).
+Quickly change any version numbers mentioned by changing the variable once.
+Every usage in every output using that variable updates.
+Using variables to hold contact information enables automatic updates across documents.
 This is helpful for companies with international offices and support centers.
-There are also variables to control dates, headers, product names, company names, etc., which saves considerable time in the event of a rebranding.
+Include other data in your variables, such as control dates, headers, product names, company names, etc. Flare saves considerable time in the event of a rebranding.

-Cross-references are also useful in Flare.
-Cross-references are like internal-only hyperlinks allowing the author to link to other topics – or even sections within a topic – in a project.
-If the title of a cross-referenced topic changes any cross-references are updated with the new title automatically.
+Cross-references act like internal-only hyperlinks allowing the author to link to other topics – or even sections within a topic – in a project.
+If the title of a cross-referenced topic changes, any cross-references automatically update to the new title.
 Cross-references are context-sensitive and can appear as “See page 24” in a PDF but say, “Go to Example A” in the web output.

 In Flare, you can run reports to: